emericg/WatchFlower/docs/flowercare-ble-api.md

 ## About Flower Care

-* Xiaomi [Flower Care](http://www.huahuacaocao.com/product) sensors are meant to keep your plants alive by monitoring their environment
+* [Flower Care](http://www.huahuacaocao.com/product) sensors are meant to keep your plants alive by monitoring their environment
 * Has sensors to relay temperature, light intensity, soil moisture and soil fertility (via electrical conductivity)
 * Uses Bluetooth Low Energy (BLE) and has a limited range
 * A CR2032 coin cell battery is used as power source for Flower Care